pritom007/BioInfoML/README.md

 # BioInfoML
 Machine Learning project based on bioinformatics data.
-We are supposed do PCA, Linear regression/SVM and in the end we will use deep learning to do some classification and prediction.
+We have implemented some machine learning algorithms and techniques.Such as- PCA, Linear regression, SVM and DNN.
+The goal is to do some classification and predictions of diseases.
+For details info check-